hendrtd/comp-2210/docs/modules/m2/lab-test/lab-test-1.md

 - You are allowed to reference the Java API at the following link:
   [https://docs.oracle.com/en/java/javase/15/docs/api/index.html](https://docs.oracle.com/en/java/javase/15/docs/api/index.html).
+  Be sure to load the API in a separate browser tab **before** you begin the lab test.
 You are not allowed to reference any other material during the lab test.

-- You are strongly encouraged to take the lab test completely within the Vocareum environment.
+- You are **strongly encouraged** to take the lab test completely within the Vocareum environment.
 However, you are allowed to use the IDE of your choice and download/upload the lab test code as needed.
 In either case, your grade will be based strictly on submissions recorded in Vocareum and not on your own